tourus-inc/interview-music-library/README.md

 ## Rules
 - You are allowed to use the internet: google, stackoverflow, chatgpt, etc.
-- You can ask your interviewer clarifying questions
+- You can ask your interviewer clarifying questions, we're pairing on this together

 ## Tips
 - Talk through your choices and decisions